Has this happened to you?

 In general, paying a convenience fee (2% or higher) to be able to use a credit card to make a payment is not worth the miles earned on a regular basis.

-However, it may be useful to meet the minimum spending requirement on a credit card or to achieve a certain level of spending on a card, for example the $30,000 needed to earn a free companion certificate on the Chase British Airways Visa credit card.
+However, it may be useful to meet the minimum spending requirement on a credit card or to achieve a certain level of spending on a card, for example the $10,000 needed each cardmember year to earn a weekend night with the Citi Hilton HHonors Reserve card.

 For example, paying a 3% fee on a $4,000 minimum spend requirement to get 75,000 bonus miles will cost you $120.